Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 ### Props

 * `primary` (bool, optional) If true, button will be rendered as primary.
 Use only if Quit is the only available action in that step.
+* `subtle` (bool, optional) If true, button will be rendered the same color as the step background.
+For use when we need that style but only have a single button to display.

 ### Label